BenitoLink Staff & Contributors

 Julie Finigan Morris

-Julie Finigan Morris is a writer and local food promoter.
-She is the Co-Founder and Owner of Morris Grassfed Beef and a former staff reporter for several newspapers.
+Julie Finigan Morris is a journalist and business owner.
+She has worked as staff writer for several news organizations, including Thomson Newspapers in Washington D.C., McClatchy Newspapers and Scripps News Service.
+She is also the Co-Founder and Owner of Morris Grassfed and has lived in San Benito County for more than 25 years.
 Morris has also worked in corporate communications, marketing, and the non-profit sector.
 She is a founding board member of BenitoLink and currently serves on its Editorial Committee.
+Contact her at email@example.com.
 She recently published her first novel, Exit Strategy.
 Visit her online at www.juliefmorris.com

 Dillon is an accomplished graphic artist.
 She has taken on a variety of roles at BenitoLink from running the social media and graphics for BenitoLink's 2016 election coverage to reporting on a wide of topics.